Test

 to cause muscle incoordination

-- the ataxic patient has problems with the accuracy and organization of voluntary muscle actions, resulting in uncoordinated movements involving the trunk and/or limbs and/or speech and/or eye movements
+the accuracy and organization of voluntary muscle actions, resulting in uncoordinated movements involving the trunk and/or

-- the incoordination consists of irregularities in the rhythm, rate, and amplitude of voluntary movements => voluntary movements become jerky and erratic
+in the rhythm, rate, and amplitude of voluntary movements => voluntary movements become jerky and erratic

 - cerebellar gait disturbances involve